-People of all levels in the humanities interested in whether computational methods might help them in their own work.
+People of all levels in the humanities and interpretive social sciences interested in whether computational methods might help them in their own work.

 Prerequisites: Absolutely none.